Parsl/parsl.github.io/_posts/2024-11-26-OSPREY-Wins-HPCwire-Award.md

 OSPREY, an open science platform for robust epidemic analysis that leverages <a href="https://parsl-project.org/2024/06/26/parsl-globus-compute.html" target="_blank">Globus Compute</a>, a unified interface for securely and reliably accessing remote compute resources using a distributed network of Parsl executors to create a Function as a Service (FaaS) platform, was awarded the Editor’s Choice Award for “Best HPC Response to Societal Plight” at SC24 in Atlanta, Georgia, on November 18, 2024.

-<blockquote>Being awarded the HPCWire Editor’s Choice Award for our work on OSPREY is of great significance to us.
-Our work is very important to us, but these recognitions demonstrate that the community also recognizes the importance of our work. <br>
-– Valerie Hayot-Sasson, a postdoctoral scholar at the University of Chicago and ANL.</blockquote>
+"Being awarded the HPCWire Editor’s Choice Award for our work on OSPREY is of great significance to us.
+Our work is very important to us, but these recognitions demonstrate that the community also recognizes the importance of our work," said Valerie Hayot-Sasson, a postdoctoral scholar at the University of Chicago and ANL.

 <img src="/images/blog/2024-11-26/HPCwire-Award-Pic.png" width="100%" style="border:0px solid black;" alt="A photo collage of Kyle Chard and Valerie Hayot-Sasson receiving the HPCwire award from Tom Tabor.">
 {: style="text-align: center;"}

 OSPREY aims to enhance pandemic response by enabling epidemiological researchers and health officials to utilize HPC resources and facilitates data-driven decision-making to make better and timely public health decisions.
 Researchers from  Argonne National Lab (ANL)  and the University of Chicago used Globus, <a href="https://emews.org" target="_blank">EMEWS</a> (Extreme-scale Model Exploration with Swift), and the newly developed <a href="https://github.com/NSF-RESUME/aero" target="_blank">AERO</a> (Automated Event-based Research Orchestration) platform to integrate automated workflows, data curation, and epidemiological analyses to facilitate rapid collaboration and development during health crises.

-<blockquote>Our focus with OSPREY has been to develop broadly applicable capabilities to improve decision-making for epidemic response, tying together advanced data, modeling, computing, and automation approaches.
-This recognition by the HPCwire editors and thought leaders in HPC is both gratifying and helps us further disseminate our open science platform.<br>
-– Jonathan Ozik, a principal computational scientist at ANL and senior scientist at the consortium for Advanced Science and Engineering with Public Health Science affiliation at the University of Chicago.</blockquote>
+"Our focus with OSPREY has been to develop broadly applicable capabilities to improve decision-making for epidemic response, tying together advanced data, modeling, computing, and automation approaches.
+This recognition by the HPCwire editors and thought leaders in HPC is both gratifying and helps us further disseminate our open science platform," said Jonathan Ozik, a principal computational scientist at ANL and senior scientist at the consortium for Advanced Science and Engineering with Public Health Science affiliation at the University of Chicago.

 <a href="https://www.globus.org/news/globus-receives-multiple-honors-in-hpcwire-annual-awards" target="_blank">Read Globus’ press release for more info about this award</a>.